jagho-jcs/aws-devops-project/hsbc-aws-ec2/bastion-cluster/README.md

-# Basic EC2 instance
+# Bastion Cluster

-Configuration in this directory creates EC2 instances with minimum set of arguments.
+Configuration in this directory will create a Bastion Cluster.

-Unspecified arguments for security group id and subnet are inherited from the VPC.

-This example outputs instance id and public DNS name as a single value and as a list.
+This example outputs subnet ids, instance public IPs, and the vpc_id as a single value and as a list.

 ## Usage